kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 (or equivalent controllers), make sure that the controller is configured to add those labels when adding new nodes.

-To guarantee that the workload Pods run on the nodes associated to the flavor that Kueue selected, Kueue performs the following
+To guarantee that the Workload Pods run on the nodes associated to the flavor that Kueue selected, Kueue performs the following
 steps:

-1. When admitting a workload, Kueue evaluates the [`.nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and [`.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) fields in the PodSpecs of your [Workload](workload.md) against the ResourceFlavor labels.
+1. When admitting a Workload, Kueue evaluates the [`.nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and [`.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) fields in the PodSpecs of your [Workload](workload.md) against the ResourceFlavor labels.

-   `ResourceFlavors` that don't match the node affinity of the workload cannot be assigned to a workload's podSet.
+   `ResourceFlavors` that don't match the node affinity of the Workload cannot be assigned to a Workload's podSet.

-2. Once the workload is admitted, Kueue adds the ResourceFlavor labels to the `.nodeSelector` of the underlying workload Pod templates.
-This occurs if the workload didn't specify the `ResourceFlavor` labels already.
+2. Once the Workload is admitted, Kueue adds the ResourceFlavor labels to the `.nodeSelector` of the underlying Workload Pod templates.
+This occurs if the Workload didn't specify the `ResourceFlavor` labels already.

    For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
-This guarantees that the workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the workload.
+This guarantees that the Workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the Workload.

 ## ResourceFlavor taints